axelcournac/2micron_project/README.md

 # project

-Some codes and scripts for exercices.
+Some codes and scripts to reproduce the analyses and plots.